hyunjunian/Poor-Charlie-s-Almanack/en.md

 You may say, “What difference does all this psychological ignorance make?”
 Well, if I’m right, you need these models that are blanked out by this ignorance.
 And, furthermore, you need them in a form whereby, if there are 20 constructs, you have all 20.
 In other words, you shouldn’t be operating with 10.
 And you need to use them as a checklist.
 So you have to go back and put in your own head what I’d call the psychology of misjudgment in a form whereby you have all of the important models and you can use them.
 And you especially need them when four or five forces from these models come together to operate in the same direction.
 In such cases, you often get lollapalooza effects—which can make you rich, or they can kill you.
 So it’s essential that you beware of lollapalooza effects.

 There’s only one right way to do it: You have to get the main doctrines together and use them as a checklist.
 And, to repeat for emphasis, you have to pay special attention to combinatorial effects that create lollapalooza consequences.

-> You have to get the main doctrines together and use them as a checklist.
-And you have to pay special attention to combinatorial effects that create lollapalooza consequences.
->

 *[Charlie discusses the lack of multidisciplinary teaching in the professions, especially how the field of psychology is virtually ignored in academia.]*